Terms of Reference

-10. The members will represent the diversity of the Deaf community and NZSL users.
-It will include, at a minimum, two members who identify as Maori and one member representing Deaf Aotearoa New Zealand Incorporated (Deaf Aotearoa) the Disabled People’s Organisation for the Deaf community.
+- The members will reflect the diversity of the Deaf community and NZSL users.
+It will include, at a minimum, two members who identify as Māori and one member nominated by the relevant Deaf community member organisation of the DPO Coalition (i.e. Deaf Aotearoa).

-11. As far as possible membership will also have a gender balance, and reflect the perspectives of:
+- As far as possible membership will also have a gender balance, and reflect the perspectives of:

 - older people

-- Pacific peoples and other ethnic groups
+- Pacific peoples, and other ethnic groups

 - people who use NZSL as their primary language, but do not identify as Deaf.

-- personal experience using and learning NZSL
+- personal experience using NZSL

 - a ‘big picture’ orientation, including an ability to think strategically and to prioritise